e2eSolutionArchitect/academy/bootcamp/cloud-weekend-for-beginners.md

 ### Eligibility for attending this training program
 - Fresh graduates, Working professionals or any one interested in IT field.
 - No prior knowledge is required for Cloud.
-- Candidates must carry there own laptop.
+- Candidates must carry their own laptops.
 - WiFi may or may not be available in venue.
 Please use own mobile hotspot for internet connection.
 ----------------------------